consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 | `com.intellij.modules.vcs`                                         | VCS Revision Numbers, File Status, Change Lists, File History, Annotations                                       |
 | `com.intellij.modules.xdebugger`                                   | Debug Session, Stack Frames, Break Points, Source Positions, Memory Views, Tracked Instances                     |

-As of this writing, if a plugin: **A)** is dependent _only_ on one or more of the modules in the table above, **and B)** declares those module dependencies in `plugin.xml`, then any product developed by JetBrains based on the IntelliJ Platform will load it.
+As of this writing, if a plugin: **A)** is dependent _only_ on one or more of the modules in the table above, **and B)** declares those module dependencies in `plugin.xml`, then any product developed by JetBrains based on the Consulo will load it.

 ### Modules Specific to Functionality
-More specialized functionality is also delivered via modules and plugins in IntelliJ Platform-based products.
+More specialized functionality is also delivered via modules and plugins in Consulo-based products.
 For example, the `com.intellij.modules.python` module supports the Python language-specific functionality.
 If a plugin uses this module's functionality, such as Python-specific inspections and refactoring, it must declare a dependency on this module.